llaske/sugarizer/README.md

 # Optimize performance

 If you want to optimize JavaScript performance, you could generate an optimized version of Sugarizer with [Grunt](http://gruntjs.com).
-This optimized version will minimize and reduce size of all JavaScript files.
+This optimized version will minimize and reduce the size of all JavaScript files.

-First ensure than Node.js and npm is installed on your machine.
+First, ensure that Node.js and npm are installed on your machine.
 See [here](http://nodejs.org/) for more information.

 The [Gruntfile.js](Gruntfile.js) contains tasks settings to build an optimized version of Sugarizer.
 To do that, ensure first that grunt is installed:

 	npm install -g grunt-cli

-Then install specific component for Sugarizer by running:
+Then install the specific component for Sugarizer by running:

 	npm install --only=dev

-Finally launch:
+Finally, launch:

 	grunt -v